aws-samples/aws-service-catalog-tools-workshop/workshop/content/every-day-use/110-deleting-a-product/300-deleting-the-product-pipeline.md

 {{< figure src="/how-tos/creating-and-provisioning-a-product/CommitChanges.png" >}}

-When the framework runs the product will be deleted.
-This change will only affect the version of the product in your factory account.
-If you are using the imported product in your spoke accounts it will have affect there otherwise you will need to run service-catalog-puppet to cascade the change.
-If you are using imported products in your spokes then the product will be deleted there.

-You can verify this by navigating to Service Catalog and checking your disabled version is removed.
+When the framework runs all of the pipelines for the product will be deleted.